tommycontreras11/shopping-cart/README.md

 - [x] Make it possible to remove products from the cart
 - [x] Make it possible to modified the quantity of products in the cart
 - [x] Synchronize cart changes with the product list
-- Save the cart in a localStorage so that is is recovered when the page is reloaded